Summer JUNIOR English camp in NYC

 Q: Should insurance be taken out to cover my child’s stay on the course?

-A: Yes, it is highly recommended that every student has an insurance package before leaving home.
+A: Yes, it is highly recommended that everyone has an insurance package before leaving home.

 Q: How much pocket money will my child need to bring?